olaf1005/d3-visualization/README.md

 # Contextualize Visualization Library

 This project contains a Node.js library [Node.js](https://nodejs.org) that is used to generate common visualizations for data.
 The predominantly used packages are [D3](https://d3js.org/) and [Three.js](https://threejs.org/).
-The contributors to this project are listed [here](./CONTRIBUTING.md).
-The documentation for this library is hosted [here](https://contextualize.gitlab.io/contextualize-visualize).

 ## System Requirements